top of page

 Emily Richter is a lyric soprano based out of Chicago, IL.
 Having benefited from growing up all over the world from Zimbabwe to Armenia and living in musical centers such as London and Tokyo, Emily truly has a global perspective on what it means to be an artist.

-Emily spent two seasons as a Resident Artist at Pittsburgh Opera.
-In her 2023/2024 season, she performed the role of Iphigénie in Iphegénie en Tauride, Berta in Il Barbiere di Siviglia, and Ma in Proving Up, as well as covering the role of Violetta in La Traviata.
-In her 2022/2023 season, as a first-year Resident Artist, she covered the role of Countess in Le Nozze di Figaro with a matinee performance.
-She also sang the roles of 2nd Woodsprite in Rusalka, Ginevra in Ariodante, and Ines in Il Trovatore.
-She made her Seattle Symphony Debut as the Soprano Soloist in Handel's Messiah, as well as her Verdi's Requiem Debut with the Westmoreland Symphony.
+Emily spent two seasons as a Resident Artist at Pittsburgh Opera which came with major performing opportunities.
+Role highlights include the title role of Iphigénie in Iphegénie en Tauride, Ginevra in Ariodante, Berta in Il Barbiere di Siviglia and Ma in Proving Up, as well as covering the role of Violetta in La Traviata.
+In her 2022/2023 season, as a first-year Resident Artist, she covered the role of Countess in Le Nozze di Figaro with a matinée performance.

-Emily aims to bring not just elegant lyrical singing to the stage but also hopes to use her unique perspective to connect to her audience.
-When not singing, Emily can be found knitting, reading, doing yoga, and exploring the streets of whatever city she finds herself in!
+Emily aims not just to bring elegant lyrical singing to the stage, but also hopes to use her unique perspective to connect to her audience.
+When not singing, Emily can be found reading, listening, laughing and exploring the streets of whatever city she finds herself in!

 bottom of page